mppmu/qmc/README.md

 integrators::Qmc<double,double,10,integrators::transforms::Korobov<3>::type,integrators::fitfunctions::PolySingular::type> integrator
 ```
 instantiates an integrator which reduces the variance of the integrand by fitting a `PolySingular` type function before integration.

-## FAQ

-**I want to integrate another floating point type (e.g. quadruple precision, arbitrary precision, microsoft binary format, etc) can I do that with your code?**

-Possibly.
-Try including the correct header for the type you want and create an instance of the qmc setting the template arguments `T` and `D` to your type.
-The following standard library functions must be compatible with your type or a compatible overload must be provided:
-* `sqrt`, `abs`, `modf`, `pow`
-* `std::max`, `std::min`

-If your type is not intended to represent a real or complex type number then you may also need to overload functions required for calculating the error resulting from the numerical integration, see the files `src/overloads/real.hpp` and `src/overloads/complex.hpp`.

-Example `9_boost_minimal_demo` demonstrates how to instantiate the qmc with a non-standard type (`boost::multiprecision::cpp_bin_float_quad`), to compile this example you will need the `boost` library available on your system.

 ## Authors